 December 3, 1946: In just a few days, the world premiere of Till The Clouds Roll By at New York’s famed Radio City Music Hall.

-December 3, 1946: Judy was one of many stars who recently took part in a party for the Associated Press Managing Editors’ Association at the Biltmore Hotel in Los Angeles, California.
+December 3, 1946: Judy was one of many stars who part in a party for the Associated Press Managing Editors’ Association at the Biltmore Hotel in Los Angeles, California.
+The event happened on November 29.
 Judy sang “I Got The Sun In The Morning” “as though she meant it.”
 No recording of this event is known to exist.

 Judy had previously performed the song on the “Command Performance #241” radio program that previous September 29.
 Here is that performance: